 Select A Section

-- Is There An Average Payout For A Whiplash Injury?
+- What Is The Average Payout For Whiplash?

-- How Long Could A Whiplash Claim Take?
+- Could I Make A Claim For Whiplash?

 - No Win No Fee Claims For Whiplash Injuries

 - Essential Links Relating To The Minimum Compensation Payout For Whiplash

 You may be wondering, ‘What is the average payout for whiplash?’.
 Compensation in personal injury claims is awarded on a case-by-case basis, with the various factors of each specific case being taken into consideration.

 However, all successful cases will result in a payout that includes general damages.
 This head of your claim compensates you for your injuries and the pain and suffering they have caused you.